Glendale Jr/Sr High School

-Glendale Jr/Sr High School is a public school in Glendale, Oregon, United States serving middle- and high school-aged students.
+Glendale Jr/Sr High School is a public school in Glendale, Oregon, United States, serving middle and high school students.
 It is one of two schools in the Glendale School District.

 Notable alumni

 Kase Saylor graduated from Glendale Jr/Sr High School in 1996.
-After his career in the US Army, he moved on to play for the Cincinnati Reds MLB team from 2002-2014.
+After his career in the US Army, he played for the Cincinnati Reds from 2002 to 2014.